Srikrishna2506/Clinical-HealthData-By-Data-Analysis-and-SQL/README.md

 SQL Server Management Studio (SSMS)

-** You can use any SQL platform to perform your project "; this is a personal preference.
+** You can use any SQL platform to perform your project "; this is a personal preference

 # SOCIAL HANDLE